rthaut/deviantART-Filter/README.md

 ### Display notifications to you

-The Notifications permission is used to display a notification message when upgrading from version 4.x to version 5.x.
+The Notifications permission is used to display a notification message when upgrading from version 5.x to version 6.x after converting tag filters to keyword filters.

 ### Access browser tabs